wjin17/VisuAl/README.md

 ### Prerequisites

 Obviously, the first step is to get the files.
-Copy and paste the following line into your favorite terminal
+Copy and paste the following line into your favorite terminal.

 ```
 git clone https://github.com/wjin17/VisuAl.git